Chissl/MonkeyAirship/README.md

 Known Bugs:
 * Airship can clip underneath bloons - This seems to be hardcoded into the game and I have no easy way to circumvent this

 For suggestions and feedback (especially regarding balancing and bugs), contact Chiss#5306 on discord.
-Yes, I am aware the code is extremely messy.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)